 BY HARRY KAO, YOMURA TECHNOLOGIES INC.

 The IMD process essentially has 3 steps, 1.
 Printing, 2.
 Forming, 3 back injection.
-In-mold label typically skips the step 2 as the label is flat and pressed against the mold.
+An in-mold label typically skips step 2 as the label is flat and pressed against the mold.

 Films – There are a number of film choices depending on the particular application the product is being designed for.

-PC (Polycarbonate) film has very good optical properties, it can be easily thermoformed, has high impact resistance and good heat resistance.
+PC (Polycarbonate) film has very good optical properties, it can be easily thermoformed and has high impact resistance and good heat resistance.
 Polycarbonate is amorphous and has low chemical resistance.

 ABS ( Acrylonitrile butadiene styrene) These films have very good impact strength and they are naturally translucent, they offer a good price-performance ratio, also like PC they have low chemical resistance.